den01-python-programming/exercise-1-16-multiplication-formula/README.md

-# Exercise 1.16 - Mutiplication formula
+# Exercise 1.16 - Multiplication formula

 Similar to the previous exercise, create a program that multiplies the values stored in two integer variables.